Courses

 This course covers the clinical application of principles of hypersensitivity, autoimmunity, transplantation, immunodeficiency, and tumor immunology.
 The material is case based and focuses on both human and animal (veterinary species) examples of diseases.
 In the two hours session a faculty lecturer presents approximately one hour; during the second hour a student presents a case related to the day's topic.
 The group addresses questions posed about the case and discusses various aspects of immunopathogenesis.
 The grading is 50% midterm and 50% final examination.
 The prerequisite is second year standing in the Immunology graduate program, or consent of instructor.

-IMM 297 Mucosal Immunology (Spring, alternate years)
+IMM 297 Mucosal Immunology (Spring, alternate odd years)

 This class is held in a journal club format.
 Expert lecturers assign recent research papers on various aspects of immunology as they pertain to immune defenses at different mucosal surfaces of the body, including respiratory tract, gastrointestinal tract and urogenital tract.
 Following a short overview lecture by faculty to provide the context of current knowledge in the field, students will be selected to participate in presenting the major findings of the paper.